 Mr. Douglas has several new book projects currently under development.
 He lives in southwestern Pennsylvania with his wife and family.

-Look for his next book release in Summer 2018.
+Look for his next book release in the Fall of 2018.

 I am the Social Studies Department Leader at Washington High School in Washington, PA.